 Water: There is a water service charge for being connected to the City water lines, regardless of whether water is used throughout the billing cycle or not.
 When water is used, consumption is billed per CCF (hundred cubic foot), in addition to the connection charge.

-Sewer: A flat-rate service charge will be added to each account that is connected to the City sewer lines.
-Charges are based on the elevation of the home, depending on gravity flow, or pumped flow.
+Sewer: A pass-through fee set by the Inland Empire Utilities Agency is added to each account and a flat-rate service charge which is based on the elevation of the home, depending on gravity flow, or pumped flow.

 Usually when water looks dirty or has a funny color, it’s because of changes in the way that the water delivery system is being operated.
 When the direction that water flows in the pipe is changed—for maintenance work on a water main, when a fire hydrant is broken in a car accident, or there is a break in a water main— materials at the bottom of the pipes get stirred up.
 Often, the water only looks dirty for a short time.
 You should not drink it until it looks clear.
 One way to speed the dirty water out of your own pipes is to run all of your faucets for a few minutes.
 If the water is still not clear, then do the same thing again every half hour or so.
 The problem should go away within two to four hours.
 If it does not, call the Water Quality Technician at (909) 364-2808.